-An assessment of biologically critical black bear habitat determined that Project impacts would be nonexistent or very limited due to existing habitat fragmentation, traffic, and human activities along the Project route.
-Five areas along the overland route were identified as having suitable habitat characteristics for Deer Wintering Areas (DWA) that might attract white-tailed deer.
+An assessment of biologically critical black bear habitat along the Project determined that impacts would be non- existent or very limited due to existing habitat fragmentation, traffic, and human activities along the Project route.
+Five areas along the overland route were identified as having suitable habitat characteristics for Deer Wintering Areas ("DWA") that might attract white-tailed deer.
 However, there were no observations of these areas being used by deer as overwintering habitat.
-Approximately 0.29 acres of potential DWA will be cleared for the Permanent Project Corridor that will be subject to operation phase vegetation management, and approximately 0.32 acres of potential DWA will be cleared temporarily in the temporary construction area.
+Approximately 0.3 acres of potential DWA will be cleared for the Permanent Project Corridor that will be subject to operational phase vegetation management, and approximately 0.3 acres of potential DWA will be cleared temporarily in the temporary construction area.
 This will be located within a single potential DWA stand adjacent to and along Route 103 near milepost 140.8.
-Potential DWAs occur in fragmented, mixed land use areas where human uses such as vehicular traffic and residential activities are commonplace, so noise and temporary vibrations from construction and ongoing vegetation management in the vicinity of DWAs are not expected to affect deer during winter months, should construction work or operation phase vegetation management be required during this time period.
+Potential DWAs identified occur in fragmented, mixed land use areas where existing human disturbances such as vehicular traffic and residential activities are commonplace, so noise and temporary vibrations from construction and ongoing vegetation management in the vicinity are not expected to create additional affects deer during winter months, should construction work or operation phase vegetation management be required during this time period.
+Detailed descriptions of the bear habitat and DWA assessment and avoidance and minimization measures are included in the Report of Survey Results and Plan for Impact Avoidance and Minimization: Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Natural Communities (VHB, 2015).